 With that in mind, we’ve built Service Provider Pro to allow you a handful of customization options on any plan.
 For instance, you can upload your logo and favicon via Settings → Company (both the regular as well as a reverse version), and you can define your agency color scheme (background, sidebar, accent).

 If you’re not sure which color code your agency is using, simply ask your designer, or use a color picker on your website.

-Once your logo has been uploaded, we’ll also place it on all the invoices issued by your company automatically.
+Once your branding resources have been uploaded, we’ll also place it on all the invoices issued by your company automatically.